ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2020-03-06-jupyter-notebooks-in-2020.md

 ## The data science climate today

-The field of data science is [changing rapidly ](https://veekaybee.github.io/2019/02/13/data-science-is-different/).
+The field of data science is [rapidly changing ](https://veekaybee.github.io/2019/02/13/data-science-is-different/).
 We've now entered a time where phrases like ["sexiest job of the 21st century"](https://hbr.org/2012/10/data-scientist-the-sexiest-job-of-the-21st-century)